StefanPetersTM/LauzHack2024/README.md

 - **User-Centric Design**: The dashboard's intuitive interface makes complex data analysis accessible to users without a technical background.
 - **Scalability**: The framework can be easily extended to include more products, additional influencing factors, or more complex event scenarios.

-## Challenges Overcome

-- **Data Alignment**: Managed time series data with differing lengths and frequencies, ensuring accurate alignment for modeling.
-- **Real-Time Forecast Updating**: Implemented efficient callbacks to update forecasts and visualizations without significant latency.
-- **User Interface Design**: Balanced complexity and usability to create an interface that is both powerful and user-friendly.

-## Future Enhancements

-- **Additional Models**: Integrate other forecasting models to compare performance and improve accuracy.
-- **Enhanced Event Types**: Allow for more complex events, such as multiple simultaneous impacts or delayed effects.
-- **User Authentication**: Add user login functionality to save configurations and preferences.
-- **Deployment**: Host the application on a server for broader accessibility within the organization.

 ## Conclusion

 Our interactive dashboard provides a valuable tool for Bristor's sales and marketing teams to forecast demand and make informed decisions.
 By simulating the impact of various events and visualizing the results in real-time, stakeholders can proactively strategize and respond to market changes.
 This project showcases the power of combining advanced forecasting techniques with interactive data visualization to address real-world business challenges.

----

-**Thank you for considering our project.
-We believe it offers significant value and innovation in demand forecasting and decision support.
-We look forward to your feedback and questions.**